dotnet/wcf/Documentation/developer-guide.md

 ```
 To run scenario tests against an already running WCF test service, you will need to specify the base address
 of the WCF test service by using the `/p:ServiceUri` parameter.
 This is also necessary when running
-scenrio tests on Linux or OS X as the WCF service can only run on Windows.
+scenario tests on Linux or OS X as the WCF service can only run on Windows.

 From the root of the repository, run this command to run scenario tests on Windows:
 ```